rwbl/b4j-library-jtm1637/README.md

 ## Dependencies
 On jPi4J and the pi4j jar files (core, device, gpio-extension, service) - ensure these are located in the B4J additional libraries folder.

+## Install
+Copy the files from the archive folder Library to the B4J additional libraries folder.
+_Note:_ if newer files already exists in the B4J additional libraries folder, then do NOT overwrite.

 ## Prototype with Clock Example
 ```
 Wiring used: